gozer/nubis-mediawiki/README.md

 ## Deployment Process
-Currently there are a few steps necessary to deploy this project.
-We intend to simplify this process going forward.
-While these steps are listed in order to build and deploy, it is typically not necessary to run the build steps.
-This means you can skip the Nubis-Builder steps and jump straight to the [Terraform](#terraform) section.
+There are a few steps necessary to deploy this project.
+While these steps are listed in order to build and deploy, it is not necessary to run the build steps if you use and AMI that we have already created.
+This means you can skip the Nubis-Builder steps and jump straight to the [CloudFormation](#cloudformation) section.

 ### Puppet
 We are using [puppet](http://puppetlabs.com/) in this example to bootstrap up our VM.
 Puppet installs and configures services such as *Apache* and *MySql*.
 We are using the [nubis-puppet](https://github.com/Nubisproject/nubis-puppet) project for our module collection.
-This is conveniently installed on the *base image* (built by [nubis-base](https://github.com/Nubisproject/nubis-base)) that we are going to use as the starting image for our Packer build in the next step.
+This is conveniently installed on the *base image* (built by [nubis-base](https://github.com/Nubisproject/nubis-base)) that we are going to use as the starting image for our Nubis-Builder build in the next step.

 ### Nubis-Builder
 [Nubis-Builder](https://github.com/Nubisproject/nubis-builder) is the piece that will build our AMI.
+It uses [Packer](https://packer.io) under the hood.
 It is made up of a few pieces:

 1. The [provisioners.json](nubis/builder/provisioners.json) file which contains:
         * One or more *provisioners* statements for any bootstrapping commands for the application